 The Directors have reviewed the principal risks and uncertainties for the remainder of 2019 financial year.
 The principal risks and uncertainties affecting the business activities of the Group are much in line with those detailed on pages 30 to 34 of the Indivior PLC Annual Report 2018.
 The Group utilizes a formal process to identify, evaluate and manage significant risks.
-During the first half of the year, changes to the company's environment have occurred, specifically impacting the Principal Risks of Economic and Financial and Legal and Intellectual Property.
+During the first half of the year, changes to the Group's environment have occurred, specifically impacting the Principal Risks of Economic and Financial and Legal and Intellectual Property.

 On April 9, 2019, a federal grand jury in the Western District of Virginia indicted Indivior PLC and Indivior Inc. on charges of health care fraud, wire fraud, mail fraud, and conspiracy, in connection with the Company's marketing and promotion practices, paediatric safety claims, and overprescribing of SUBOXONE® Film and/or SUBOXONE® Tablet by certain physicians.
-DOJ is seeking to recover \$3 billion in monetary forfeitures and all assets derived from the commission of the alleged offenses.
+On July 19, 2019, Indivior filed a Motion to Dismiss the indictment.
+In response to the Motion to Dismiss, DoJ on August 14, 2019 obtained a Superseding Indictment that did not add to or change the charges, but changed certain factual allegations.
+DoJ is seeking to recover \$3 billion in monetary forfeitures and all assets derived from the commission of the alleged offenses.
 The potential unfavorable impact of this legal proceeding could result in significant monetary penalties and/or exclusion from participating in U.S. Federal Health Care Programs which would have a severe impact on the Group's ability to comply with the financial covenant in the Group's debt facility, maintain sufficient liquidity to fund its operations, pay off the debt in 2022, generate future revenue, and ultimately impact the Group's viability.
 In addition, class action lawsuits in relation to alleged U.S. securities law breaches for disclosure have been filed in U.S. District Courts on behalf of all persons or entities who acquired Indivior PLC securities between 10 March 2015 and 9 April 2019 (specifically Indivior sponsored ADRs publicly traded on the OTC market, which comprise approximately less than 1% of Indivior's market capitalization) which may result in the payment of financial damages.
-(Refer to Note 10 "Contingent Liabilities" on page 20).
+(Refer to Note 10 "Contingent Liabilities" on page 22).